Major ferry routes seeing big B.C. Day crowds

 Published Monday, August 5, 2019 1:14PM PDT

-And unfortunately travellers will find it no less busy going from the island’s terminals to the Lower Mainland either: the 1:25 p.m. sailing from Departure Bay to Horseshoe Bay in North Vancouver was sold out nearly an hour before it was scheduled to leave, and the route’s 3:55 p.m. sailing was more than 80 per cent full nearly four hours before it’s departure time.
+The 1:25 p.m. sailing from Departure Bay to Horseshoe Bay in North Vancouver was sold out nearly an hour before it was scheduled to leave, and the route’s 3:55 p.m. sailing was more than 80 per cent full nearly four hours before its departure time.

-Meanwhile at Duke Point, the sailings to Tsawwassen are now sold out until the scheduled 5:45 p.m. sailing, and the 5:45, 8:15 and 10:45 p.m. sailings are already over three-quarters full as well.

-And it’s probably a good idea to keep that sunscreen handy if you are stuck in a long weekend ferry lineup, as Environment Canada is calling for sunny weather and temperatures in the mid-20s for the province’s south coast throughout the holiday Monday.
+By 6:30 p.m. there was a one-sailing wait in both directions between Tsawwassen and Swartz Bay and one-sailing wait from Departure Bay to Horseshoe Bay with many of the rest of the evening's sailings already more than half full.